canonical/charm-microk8s/docs/development.md

 ### Run integration tests

 Integration tests require a registered Juju controller.
-You can setup a controller locally using LXD:
+Juju versions 2.9 and 3.1 are supported.

 ```bash
 # for juju 2.9